-Table 3.10 provides the average monthly return, Standard deviation of monthly return and Sharpe ratio of MKT, SMB, HML, WML, and Amihud's LIQ.
+Table 3.14 provides the average monthly return, Standard deviation of monthly return and Sharpe ratio of MKT, SMB, HML, WML, Amihud's LIQ and FGK's LIQ.
 We found that SMB have negative average monthly return which is opposite to USA, North America, Hong Kong and Malaysia market, but the return is similar to Europe, Spain and Asia Pacific market.
-This is because SMB is small stock minus big stock.
-Therefore, as small stock portfolio of Thailand, Europe, Spain and Asia Pacific have less return than big stock portfolio, SMB becomes negative.
+This is because SMB is small stock